 Associate Director of Operations at NHS Golden Jubilee, Lynn Graham, said: “The number of patients requiring cataract procedures is going to continue to increase as the older population gets larger, so it is key we continue to be able to meet the demand for operations of this kind in a timely way which meets the legal Treatment Time Guarantee.

-“The mobile theatre and ward have proved to be a really effective solution to help us see as many people as possible in a well-equipped and high-quality environment.
+“The mobile room and ward have proved to be a really effective solution to help us see as many people as possible in a well-equipped and high-quality environment.

 “Our surgeons and staff enjoy working within the Q-bital unit and can complete all cataract procedures there, including the most complex cases.”

-The temporary theatre provides a dedicated reception, admission suite, anaesthetic room, kitchen, staff changing room, toilet facilities, utility and recovery areas, the mobile cataract surgery environment is a self-contained solution.
-The mobile theatre and clinic operate four-days-a-week and with two sessions per day, sees an average of 14 patients.
+The temporary room provides a dedicated reception, admission suite, anaesthetic room, kitchen, staff changing room, toilet facilities, utility and recovery areas, the mobile cataract surgery environment is a self-contained solution.
+The mobile room and clinic operate four-days-a-week and with two sessions per day, sees an average of 14 patients.